fireship-io/fireship.io/hugo/content/lessons/firebase-microservices-with-cloud-run/index.md

 ### Deploy Hosting

-Deploy your app to Firebase and you should now see nuxt running with SSR on Firebase Hosting.
+Deploy your app to Firebase and you should now see Nuxt running with SSR on Firebase Hosting.

 {{< highlight terminal >}}
 firebase deploy --only hosting